awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 ### Allows Key Users to Use the CMK<a name="key-policy-default-allow-users"></a>

-The default key policy created by the console allows you to choose IAM users and roles in the account, and external AWS accounts, and make them *key users*\.
-Key users have permissions to use the CMK directly for encryption and decryption\.
-They also have permission to delegate a subset of their own permissions to some of the [AWS services that are integrated with AWS KMS](service-integration.md)\.
-Key users can implicitly give these services permissions to use the CMK in specific and limited ways\.
-This implicit delegation is done using [grants](grants.md)\.
-For example, key users can do the following things:
+The default key policy that the console creates for symmetric CMKs allows you to choose IAM users and roles in the account, and external AWS accounts, and make them *key users*\.
-+ Use this CMK with Amazon Elastic Block Store \(Amazon EBS\) and Amazon Elastic Compute Cloud \(Amazon EC2\) to attach an encrypted EBS volume to an EC2 instance\.
-The key user implicitly gives Amazon EC2 permission to use the CMK to attach the encrypted volume to the instance\.
-For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) Uses AWS KMS](services-ebs.md)\.
-+ Use this CMK with Amazon Redshift to launch an encrypted cluster\.
-The key user implicitly gives Amazon Redshift permission to use the CMK to launch the encrypted cluster and create encrypted snapshots\.
-For more information, see [How Amazon Redshift Uses AWS KMS](services-redshift.md)\.
-+ Use this CMK with other [AWS services integrated with AWS KMS](service-integration.md), specifically the services that use grants, to create, manage, or use encrypted resources with those services\.

-The default key policy gives key users permissions to allow these integrated services to use the CMK, but users also need permission to use the integrated services\.
-For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.

-The default key policy gives key users permissions to use a CMK with *all* of the integrated services that use grants, or none of them\.
-You cannot use the default key policy to allow key users to use a CMK with some of the integrated services but not others\.
-However, you can create a custom key policy to do this\.
-For more information, see the [kms:ViaService](policy-conditions.md#conditions-kms-via-service) condition key\.
+The console adds two policy statements to the key policy for key users\.
++ [Use the CMK directly](#key-policy-users-crypto) — The first key policy statement gives key users have permission to use the CMK directly for all supported cryptographic operations for that type of CMK\.
++ [Use the CMK with AWS services](#key-policy-service-integration) — The second policy statement gives key users permission to allow AWS services that are integrated with AWS KMS to use the CMK on their behalf to protect resources, such as [Amazon Simple Storage Service buckets](services-s3.md) and [Amazon DynamoDB tables](services-dynamodb.md)\.

 You can add IAM users, IAM roles, and other AWS accounts to the list of key users when you create the CMK\.
 You can also edit the list with the console's default view for key policies, as shown in the following image\.
 The default view for key policies is on the key details page\.
 For more information about allowing users in other AWS accounts to use the CMK, see [Allowing Users in Other Accounts to Use a CMK](key-policy-modifying-external-accounts.md)\.

-![\[Key users in the console's default key policy, default view\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-key-policy-users.png)
+![\[Key users in the console's default key policy, default view\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-key-policy-users-sm.png)

-When you use the console's default view to modify the list of key users, the console modifies the `Principal` element in two statements in the key policy\.
+When you use the console's default view to change the list of key users, the console changes the `Principal` element in two statements in the key policy\.
 These statements are called the *key users statements*\.
-The following examples show the key users statements\.
+The following examples show the key users statements for symmetric CMKs\.

 ```
 {
   "Sid": "Allow use of the key",
   "Effect": "Allow",
   "Principal": {"AWS": [
-    "arn:aws:iam::111122223333:user/KMSUser",
-    "arn:aws:iam::111122223333:role/KMSRole",
+    "arn:aws:iam::111122223333:user/CMKUser",
+    "arn:aws:iam::111122223333:role/CMKRole",
     "arn:aws:iam::444455556666:root"
   ]},
   "Action": [